 (If the optional [SOURCE|HEADER] is omitted, HEADER is assumed.
-Note that this can be dangerous, as included source code, which is incorrectly assumed to be header code, will be executed in another thorn even if the providing thorn is inactive.
-Thus, it is recommended to always include the optional [SOURCE|HEADER] specification.)
-Any thorn that wishes to add to this include file, declares in its own interface.ccl
+Note that this can be dangerous, as included source code, which is incorrectly assumed to be header code, will be executed in another

 '''

 INCLUDE [SOURCE|HEADER]: <file_to_include> in <file_name>

 '''

 Example As an example of this in practice, for the case of Fortran code, consider a thorn A, which wants to gather terms for a calculation from any thorn that wishes to provide them.
 Thorn A could have the lines in its source code and would then add to interface.ccl the line